vyatkin0/JsAndJest/README.md

   4. Maximum workers delay
   5. Maximum workers result value
 * [ ] Your benchmark must output results as HTML formatted file.
-* [ ] Your benchmark repository must have 100% code coverage using Jest.
+* [ ] Your benchmark must have 100% code coverage using Jest.